jarekbryk/careerslinks/README.md

 –	[Resources for undergraduates from the British Ecological Society](https://www.britishecologicalsociety.org/learning-and-resources/career-development/undergraduates/).

-–	[Advice on placements](https://www.nottingham.ac.uk/careers/students/work-experience/index.aspx), resources at the University of Nottingham.
+–	[Advice on placements](https://www.nottingham.ac.uk/careers/students/work-experience/index.aspx) resources at the University of Nottingham.

 –	If you don't know what you could be doing with your degree, Researcher Development team at the University of Sheffield runs a great [weekly column with profiles of non-traditional careers of life scientists](https://thinkaheadsheffield.wordpress.com/tag/sheffvista/).
-(I note here that "non-traditional career" name is misleding, as the vast majority of life science students do not end up being lecturers; the academic career is _de facto_ an alternative career choice - see the Taylor _et al._ 2016 paper in eLife mentioned above ).
+(I note here again that "non-traditional career" name is misleding, as the vast majority of life science students do not end up being lecturers; the academic career is an _alternative career_ - see the Taylor _et al._ 2016 paper in eLife mentioned above ).

-- Do not miss this bit for a bit of a laugh: [What is a graduate job?](https://wonkhe.com/blogs/what-is-a-graduate-job/).
+- Do not miss this bit for a little laugh: [What is a graduate job?](https://wonkhe.com/blogs/what-is-a-graduate-job/).

 ### Funding